 Breeding Temperature: - Breeding temperatures are between 74 and 79° F (24 - 26° C).

 Water Region: All - These fish will swim in all areas of the aquarium.
 They especially like to take cover in planted areas.

-The Cherry Barbs are lively and fun to watch.
-They are a very good community fish but are shy, so should be kept with smaller tankmates.
-They will be more confident and social when they have a well planted aquarium.
+Cherry Barbs are lively and fun to watch.
+They are a very good community fish but shy, so keep them with smaller tankmates.
+They will be more confident and social in a well-planted aquarium.
 These fish do best in groups of 6 or more with a good mix of males and females to keep the colors strong.

 Temperament: Peaceful - This fish is a little shy unless given a tank with some plant cover.

 Same species - conspecifics: Yes